Gothic-Modding-Community/gmc/docs/zengin/worlds/spacer.md

 - Make sure to click the Apply button.
 Do this after making any changes in the Object window or they will be lost.

 !!! tip
-    You can use the VOB Bilder tool to browse model images and names.
-An online version is currently available [here](https://dziejekhorinis.org/dev/vobbilder/), but the UI is in Polish - it's simple enough to not matter though.
+    You can use the VOB Bilder tool to comfortably browse model images and names.
+An online version is currently available [here](https://dziejekhorinis.org/dev/vobbilder/).
+The UI on the website is in Polish but it's simple enough to not matter.

-- To make the VOB have collission, double click on `cdDyn` ("collission detection dynamic") to set it to true.
+- To make the VOB have collission in-game, double click on `cdDyn` ("collission detection dynamic") to set it to true.
 Sometimes this is unadvised, e.g. with bushes or grass.
-Note that this will affect your ability to move VOBs: if you want VOBs to intersect, you will need to disable this option and reenable it once the VOB is placed.
-- `staticVob` should be set to true when placing pretty much anything that isn't a pickable item.
-This applies to interactives such as beds or alchemy stands, but can be skipped with invisible VOBs such as waypoints, freepoints, sounds etc.

 !!! tip
+    When placing pickable items, you can press the "apply physics on selected VOB" button in the vertical toolbar to make the item drop on the ground.
+It can save you a lot of work with placing those items.
+This won't work with a plain cVob though.

+### Common VOB settings

+VOB settings vary depending on what the VOB type is.
+They all have common parameters of the base VOB class though:
+- vobName: an identifier shown in the editor and sometimes used in scripts.
+With some VOB types it's important to set this; for example waypoinys and freepoints.
+- visual: the mesh of the VOB
+- showVisual: as the name suggests.
+Unknown usage.
+- visualCamAlign: Unknown usage, possibly related to cutscenes.
+- visualAniMode: Wind sway animation setting.
+- visualAniModeStrength: a multiplier for the animation; small values such as `0.001` are typically used.
+- vobFarClipZScale: a multiplier for the occlussion culling distance.
+Almost always left as 1, but it can be used to stop models from appearing from thin air in plain sight; e.g. a VOB of a hut which can be seen from afar might benefit from increasing this distance.
+The effects of this are visible in the editor.
+- cdStatic: determines if the VOB will collide with the world mesh and other VOBs with `cdStatic` on.
+This is mostly used to help with placing objects in the editor, e.g. furniture.
+- cdDyn: determines if the VOB will collide with dynamic objects (NPCs, items, etc.).
+This basically determines if the object has collision during gameplay.

+!!! warning
+    Both collision settings affect your ability to move VOBs.
+This can be either useful or disruptive depending on what you want to do.
+For example, if you want to clip a mesh with another one, you will need to disable collision and re-enable it after putting it in place.

+- staticVob: determines if the VOB is taken into consideration in static lighting calculations.
+Usually enabled in decorative VOBs, but some of the interactive ones have it disabled.
+- dynShadow: seems to determine if the object will cast a shadow when affected by dynamic light (e.g. torches).
+- zbias:
+- isAmbient:

+!!! tip
-    One of the best ways of learning how to do things in Spacer is opening one of the original maps and checking the type and configuration of the related VOBs.
-Some things will need scripting, however.
+    One of the best ways of learning how to set up various VOBs is opening one of the original maps and checking the type and configuration of the related VOBs.
+Some things will require scripting to accomplish, however.

 ## Issues